 Transmissometer

 Transmissometers measure the extinction of a light source over a known distance.
 Usually, the light of a flash lamp is detected at a distance of between 10 and 200 m.
 The visibility is calculated from the extinction of this light.
 In order to increase the range of detection, two detectors at different distances can be used (a so-called double-baseline transmissometer).
 Transmissometers are well suited to measure visibility, and are widely in use, particularly at airports.
-For larger visibilities, the uncertainty in the measurement increases with an increase in visibility (for further details, see Part I, Chapter 9).
+For larger visibilities, the uncertainty in the measurement increases with an increase in visibility (for further details, see Part I, Chapter 9, section 9.3).
 They are relatively expensive to install and to maintain, as they require regular cleaning.
 Some transmissometers are capable of maintaining their operational accuracy significantly longer due to automatic calibration and automatic compensation of contamination effects.

 Forward-scatter sensor

 This sensor is described in section 14.2.1.2.
-Apart from precipitation type, visibility can also be measured using this instrument.
+Apart from precipitation type, visibility can also be measured using this instrument (see Part I, Chapter 9, section 9.3).
 The amount of scatter is related to the optical extinction.
 This is determined empirically in the calibration process by comparing the output with a transmissometer.
 Forward-scatter sensors are also well suited for measuring visibility and are being used increasingly.
 Compared to the transmissometer, the forward-scatter sensor can be generally used for a larger visibility range.
 One drawback is that its calibration is not trivial and needs attention.
 The instrument is relatively inexpensive to install and to maintain, as it does not require cleaning as often as transmissometers.
 Certain sensors can further extend the cleaning interval by automatic compensation of the optical impact of contamination.

 Lidar